 - 1/8 teaspoon freshly grated nutmeg

-Season the cutlets with salt and pepper.
-Put the flour on a plate and the egg in a shallow bowl.
-In another shallow bowl, mix the panko with the cheese, oregano, and nutmeg.
+Put the flour mixed with garlic salt on one plate and the egg in a shallow bowl.
+One another plate, mix the panko with the cheese, oregano, basil, thyme and nutmeg.
 Line a plate with paper towels.

-Dredge the cutlets in the flour, tap off the excess, and then dip the cutlets in the egg, allowing any excess egg to drip back into the bowl.
-Finally, coat the cutlets with the panko mixture, pressing to help the crumbs adhere.
+Dredge the cutlets in the seasoned flour, tap off the excess, dip the cutlets in the egg, allowing any excess egg to drip back into the bowl, then dredge the cutlets in the panko mixture, pressing to help the crumbs adhere.

-Heat olive oil in the skillet until shimmering.
+Heat oil in the skillet until shimmering.
 Add the cutlets to the skillet and fry over medium-high heat, turning once, until crisp, golden brown and cooked through, about 4 minutes total.
 Drain the pork on the paper towel-lined plate.
-I usually squeeze lemon over the pork while it drains on the plate, and serve extra wedges on the side.
+Squeeze lemon juice over the cutlets while they drain on the plate, and serve extra wedges on the side.

 Original recipe: Crispy Pork Milanese, Food & Wine